Native Bee Habitat

 There was a time when native bees and wild honey bees performed all of a farmer’s pollination needs because of the presence of natural areas nearby.
 These natural areas provided nesting sites, food and protection for the bees.
 Because of the way agricultural landscapes are developed today, there is often a lack of native bee habitat and forage near farms.
 Techniques to encourage native bees to live in your area are simple to implement.
-These can be done on a farm or in a home garden.
+These can be applied on farms, in commercial landscapes and in home gardens.

 Effective Bee Conservation Minimizes Bee Habitat Loss and Enhances Bee Populations

 It is easy to engage in native bee conservation to counteract bee habitat loss.
 You can preserve known nesting and foraging sites on your property, or you can create them.
 Good native bee habitat must include water, areas for nesting or egg-laying, food and secure over-wintering sites.
 For bee food, provide pollinator plants that bloom in spring, summer and fall to provide nectar and pollen throughout the growing season.
 Diverse seed mixes that provide bee friendly flowers in a wide variety of colors, shapes and sizes of flowers will help attract a greater diversity of native bees.

 These habitat and forage areas should never be treated with insecticides or other harmful chemicals.
 If insecticides are utilized in the vicinity of bee habitat, they should be applied when they have the lowest impact possible on local bee populations.
 This might entail spraying pesticides only when bees are not active.